Subteams

 Propulsion & Electronics

 The Propulsion & Electronics team is responsible for selecting and testing the electric propulsion system components for the aircraft.
-We also set up any other electronics for the aircraft, such as servo actuators and the receiver/transmitter.
+They also set up any other electronics for the aircraft, such as servo actuators and the receiver/transmitter.

 Before flight, the propulsions and electronics team selects the appropriate propeller and tests the response of the servos that power the control surfaces (flaps, ailerons, elevator and rudder) and other mechanisms, such as our banner deployment mechanism last year.